 These days I see myself as a problem solver.
+I now understand that my job is about trying to make sense of what is taking place in my classroom and trying to figure out what levers to pull and which buttons to push in order to help the students be effective learners.
+Instead of explaining away failure with excuses and deficit thinking, I approach teaching with a view to discovering how I can be most effective.
 This insight has really encouraged me to be creative.
 And I read somewhere recently that creativity is about making the complex, simple.
 I like that.
 The classroom is a dynamic and complex place.
 Full of humans with competing demands and interests.
 I need to remove that complexity, remove the unnecessary, remove the barriers to effective learning.

 But most importantly, I need to find the humanness.
 And liberate that spirit.
 It always exists but sometimes it is hidden and you have to dig around for it.
 I am now more aware than ever, that I can make a difference.
 I can make a difference through my deliberate acts of teaching.
-And that that is achieved by building strong relationships with the students.
+And that is achieved by building strong relationships with the students.
 From trusting relationships come good learning conversations.
 That’s the hierarchy.
 The foundations must exist for effective learning to take place; to unleash the real learning.

 Ease Education: Teaching at a human scale.